The GA’s Housing Guide: Best Practices for Finding Housing

 Resources for finding housing

-- Visit the Berkeley Graduate Division’s article, “Tips for Finding Housing in Berkeley” and the Daily Cal’s housing issue to learn about what housing options and services are available for students.
+- Visit the Berkeley Graduate Division’s article, “Tips for Finding Housing in Berkeley,” the Daily Cal’s housing issue, and CalRentals’ tips and resources to learn about what housing options and services are available for students.
 We will highlight three unique resources for students to acquire housing:

 - The Berkeley Student Cooperative is a non-profit cooperative organization with 20 properties in Berkeley near campus that emphasize the community living experience.
 The units are only available to students, and costs are about a third of market rates.